 Fewer overhead expenses

-Overhead expenses consist of corporate utility bills, company-related insurance, office supplies, and petty cash.
+Overhead expenses consist of corporate utility bills, company-related insurance transcription, office supplies, and petty cash.

 The more at-home freelancers, the fewer overhead costs for the company.
 This phenomenon can be seen in remote-first companies and businesses that invest in freelancers.

-With less overhead costs, businesses can focus more on expanding their product line and services.
+With fewer overhead costs, businesses can focus more on expanding their product line and service.